Skip to main content

 Biscuits and Gravy

-Southern breakfast comfort food: fluffy, buttery biscuits smothered in creamy sausage gravy made with pan drippings, milk, and black pepper.
-Stick-to-your-ribs morning fuel found in diners and home kitchens across the South.
-A taste of Southern hospitality on a plate.
+A Southern breakfast staple: fluffy, buttery biscuits smothered in creamy sausage gravy made from pan drippings, milk, and black pepper.
+It is heavy, filling morning food, the kind you find in diners and home kitchens all over the South.

 Regional Specialties & Local Favorites